 'THE CONCERT FOR NEW YORK'

-Paul Shaffer of "The Late Show with David Letterman" will serve as musical director.
+Paul Shaffer and his band from "The Late Show with David Letterman" will be the house band.

 (Thanks to UPI Hollywood Reporter Pat Nason)

 Afroman is starting to get high on the charts around the globe.
 His single "Because I Got High" -- from his (Universal Records) debut CD "The Good Times" --- tops the charts in New Zealand, in the top-5 in Australia, Sweden and Holland, and No.6 in Denmark.

 Afroman is currently on tour in the United States through October.
 In early November, he'll travel to Netherlands to film the video for "Crazy Rap," the second single from "The Good Times."
 "Crazy Rap" will be released to radio Oct.
 29.

 Creed's new single "My Sacrifice" has been released to radio stations worldwide.
 To mark the occasion, the band and its label, Wind-Up Records, are offering a "virtual pager" that'll notify fans of exclusive Creed audio and video content whenever it becomes available --- as well as news of the band's TV appearances and upcoming tour.